DrMemCS/drmem/doc/book/content/TUTORIAL.md

 information specific to the driver.
 Each drivers' documentation will specify what parameters are needed in the configuration.
 For timers, we specify the length of its active time using the "millis" parameter (in this example, 5 seconds.)
-The "active_level" parameter specifies the value of the `output` device while the timing is active.
+The "enabled" parameter specifies the value of the `output` device while the timing is active and "disabled" specifies the value of the `output` when it's inactive.

 ## Run `drmemd`